exercism/elixir/exercises/concept/booleans/.docs/after.md

 Elixir represents true and false values with the boolean type.
-There are only two values -- _true_ and _false_.
+There are only two values: _true_ and _false_.
 These values can be bound to a variable and combined with boolean operators (`and/2`, `or/2`, `not/1`):

 ```elixir
 true_variable = true and true